neverfap-deluxe/nfd-api/content/practices/EDIT--AOA--P--blind-attention.md

 Do the same thing with this object as you did with the previous object.

+Rinse and repeat.

-While a lot of this may seem silly, the idea behind this exercise is to help you understand that there is nothing concrete, nor necessarily 'real' about our ability to focus and attention.
+While a lot of this may seem silly, the idea behind this exercise is to help you understand that there is nothing concrete, nor necessarily 'real' about our ability to focus.

 At the end of the day, it's purely a self-created construct that is developed through practice (and largely desire).